-If you must cancel an appointment, please give 24-hours or more notice by calling the Clinic Reception Office (517) 483-1458.
+If you must cancel an appointment, please give 48-hours or more notice by calling the Clinic Reception Office (517) 483-1458.

 Appointments will be rescheduled as the schedule allows.

 The student's grade is determined by the completion of patients.
 If you are not available for your scheduled appointment, the student's grade is negatively affected.
-Patients that cancel or change two or more.
 Treatment will be discontinued for patients who do not have the required amount of time, or for those who routinely break appointments or do not notify the student or clinic receptionist in advance.
 Two missed appointments will result in patient suspension of at least one year and possibly longer.

 Your cooperation will enhance the students learning experience and will assist with your treatment.

 We look forward to providing you with excellent, affordable dental hygiene care.